 The concept of fertility is very different for each and every person, but more and more women are finding that simply removing contraception from their life, is not producing the desired pregnancy they were hoping for, or in some cases you just want to be extra prepared for the journey ahead.
-Not only women, but men are also struggling from the usual suspects of diet, lifestyle and most importantly stress, so if we can put the best possible steps in place, we’re giving our bodies the best possible chance of conception.
+Not only women, but men are also struggling with food choices, lifestyle choices, stress and contradictory information when it comes to creating a healthy pregnancy foundation.
+The majority of couples need a little guidance around the best ways to reach healthy conception and I’m here to ensure that important milestone is well supported.

 What exactly is fertility nutrition?

-Sperm production and quality for instance is driven by the correct nutrients, low stress, optimal male hormones, avoiding chemical toxicity, and weight management.
-All these factors directly or indirectly involve good quality food – with both positive and negative influences.
+Sperm production and quality for instance is driven by the correct nutrients, low stress, optimal male hormones, avoiding chemical toxicity, and appropriate lifestyle practices.

 For women, we need to make our hormones through fat and protein predominantly and then ensure they’re acting correctly by eating, breaking down and absorbing the optimum nutrients.
 It’s then about managing stress to encourage the correct hormone profile, and it’s about lifestyle choices that will encourage not just healthy children, but a healthy pregnancy for you too.